Table of Contents

 2G (GSM/GPRS/EDGE)

-Initially, 2G technology in IoT for EVs was limited to basic tasks like SMS notifications, telemetry, and vehicle tracking.
-It offered a cost-effective, low-energy solution for transmitting small data packets over long distances.
+Initially, 2G technology in IoT for EVs enabled basic tasks like SMS notifications, telemetry, and vehicle tracking.
+Despite its limitations, it remains relevant for low-power, cost-effective solutions.

 Pros: